Skip to main content

 client_secret: ${BOW_GOOGLE_CLIENT_SECRET}

-You should also set the following in your Google OAuth configurations
+You should also set the following in your Google OAuth configurations:

 1. Callback URL: https://yourbaseurl.com/api/auth/google/callback